Cellulite Reduction Reviews

-● Dietary Supplements – These boost the metabolism and improve circulation that helps to break down fat and move it out of the body.
+Dietary Supplements – These boost the metabolism and improve circulation.
+That helps to break down fat and move it out of the body.
 According to the Journal Obesity Research, caffeine is a good option to boost thermogenesis.

-● Creams & Ointments – These are topical chemical treatments to the areas prone to cellulite, which again break down fat stores.
+Creams & Ointments – These are topical chemical treatments applied to the areas prone to cellulite, which again break down fat stores.
 Many creams do not have the ability to penetrate deep enough to be a long-term effective treatment and there’s always the chance of an allergic reaction.

-● Massage – This treatment is usually conducted by a machine that use rolling cylinders that tend to redistribute fat—and this treatment requires ongoing maintenance.
+Massage – This treatment is usually conducted by a machine that uses rolling cylinders that tend to redistribute fat—and this treatment requires ongoing maintenance.
 Results can be measured with ultrasound.